artefactual/atom-docs/user-manual/overview/technical-requirements.rst

 * Some :term:`drop-down menus <drop-down menu>` are collapsible (i.e. options in the list can be expanded to display more options or collapsed to hide them)

-The digital object multi-uploader requires Flash.
-This is a requirement that we are hoping to eliminate in future releases.

 Older browsers that do not support JavaScript will not be able to view these effects.
 They are still able to access AtoM unimpaired; it just won't look as nice.
 It is recommended, therefore, that users employ modern web browsers